 Patients must have pain and arthritis changes that correspond to the same side of their knee.
 It is not indicated in rheumatoid arthritis, or in knees with significant deformities.

 As with total knee replacement, risks of infection, loosening, wear of components can occur.
-Long-term studies on these newer designs of unicompartment replacement are not complete.
-Factors such as patient weight, activity, age, and life-style are all considered in making the decision concerning the best choice f knee replacement implant.
+Long-term studies on these newer designs of unicompartmental replacement are not complete.
+Factors such as patient weight, activity, age, and lifestyle are all considered in making the decision concerning the best choice of knee replacement implant.

 As with any operation, there are risks.
 Recovery takes time and hard work.
-Knee joint replacement has come a long way with considerable improvement in out come.
-Unicompartment replacement is viable alternative to total knee replacement in SELECTED patients and attains the goals of smaller incisions, faster recovery, with more normal knee function.
+Knee joint replacement has come a long way with considerable improvement in outcome.
+Unicompartmental replacement is a viable alternative to total knee replacement in SELECTED patients and attains the goals of smaller incisions, faster recovery, with more normal knee function.